hengtseChou/Taiwanese-ASR-with-ESPNET/README.md

 # taiwanese-speech-recognition-using-espnet-toolkit-A112092

-This is the report of the first Kaggle inClass competition of NYCU-IASS-DL2024.
+This is the report of the first Kaggle inClass competition of NYCU-IAIS-DL2024, by Heng-Tse Chou (NTHU STAT).
 The goal is to make Taiwanese Speech Recognition using ESPnet Toolkit and Self-Supervised Pre-Trained Model.

+Final wer scores:

+- Task 1: 0.658
+- Task 2: 0.57022
+- Task 3: 0.26092

 **Table of Contents**